wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ### What to do tomorrow?
 ~~~

+## 19/06/2020
+### Summary
+More work on data getters and now, they will just return the data we want.
+This is a good step but I still don't think it is versatile enough.
+I want a `Cacheable` to work for all types.
+It should handle saving to local storage and able to load as well.
+Some data needs to be downloaded so they are a different type of `Cacheable` where a data provider needs to pass in if the local storage doesn't have it.
+There are managers to manage relavent `Cacheables` and ask them to load, save and provider data.
+### What to do tomorrow?
+Even more refactors.

 ## 18/06/2020
 ### Summary
 After windows 10 update, my hackintosh wasn't bootable but it has now been fixed.
 I want to seperate services and my models.
 Now, I have a `parser` to request data to API and parses response to `model` and `hive` will save the model locally.
 The issue is that what if I want to have a fake `parser` and a fake `hive`.
 Model is the same and it can only load data from a map and make itself a map.
 However, the parser can also just take read a local file and give a map to the model and If I replace `hive` with `shared preference`, it should also work but now, I pass a shared preference in.